parallaxsecond/rust-cryptoki/cryptoki-sys/README.md

 ## Generating bindings

-The FFI bindings presented by this crate can be either those commited in the crate under `src/bindings` or generated on the fly from the `pkcs11.h` file at build time.
+The FFI bindings presented by this crate can be either those committed in the crate under `src/bindings` or generated on the fly from the `pkcs11.h` file at build time.
 For generating the bindings at build time please enable the `generate-bindings` feature, as it is not enabled by default.